Invariants of Vanishing Brauer Classes: Introduction

 \section{Introduction}

 In this paper, $S$ will be a complex projective $K3$ surface.
 An element $\alpha$ in the Brauer group $\Br(S)$ defines $\alpha$-twisted sheaves on $S$ which generate a twisted derived category (\cite{HuySt05}).
 A locally free $\alpha$-twisted sheaf of rank $n$ defines a projective space bundle over $S$.
 Conversely, a projective bundle over $S$ is the projectivization of an $\alpha$-twisted locally free sheaf.
-A class $\alpha\in \Br(S)$ also defines a Hodge substructure $T_\alpha(S)$ of the transcendental lattice $T(S)$.
+The two-torsion subgroup $\Br(S)_2$ allows one to describe the conic bundles over $S$ that are the exceptional divisors in $K3^{[2]}$-type hyperk\"ahler manifolds (\cite{vGK23}).

-\n The two-torsion subgroup $\Br(S)_2$ allows one to describe the conic bundles over $S$ that are the exceptional divisors in $K3^{[2]}$-type hyperk\"ahler manifolds (\cite{vGK23}).
+\n A class $\alpha\in \Br(S)$ also defines a Hodge substructure $T_\alpha(S)$ of the transcendental lattice $T(S)$.
 In the case that $S$ is a general $K3$ surface of degree two and $\alpha\in \Br(S)_2$ is a non-trivial class, the Hodge substructure $T_\alpha(S)$ is Hodge isometric to either the transcendental lattice of a general cubic fourfold with a plane or a general $K3$ surface of degree eight or to neither of these.

 \n In this paper we will be particularly concerned with specializations of a $K3$ surface $S$ and their impact on $\Br(S)_2$.
 That is, we consider a family of $K3$ surfaces over a disc with general fiber $S$ and special fiber $S_{2d}$.
-We focus on the case where the rank of the Picard groups are one and two respectively, see \cite{MT23} for more general cases.
+We focus on the case where the rank of the Picard groups are one and two respectively, see \cite{C02}, \cite{MT23} for more general cases.
 Here the index $2d$ refers to the degree of the generator of $\Pic(S)$.
 There are then natural identifications of the second cohomology groups of the general and the special fiber.
 This easily implies that there is a restriction map of Brauer groups from $\Br(S)_2$ to $\Br(S_{2d})_2$ which has a kernel of order two.
 The generator of this kernel is called the vanishing Brauer class (of the specialization) and we denote it by $\av\in \Br(S)_2$,

 We work out the invariants of this Brauer class.
 In the case of a $K3$ of degree two these invariants determine whether the Brauer class corresponds to a point of order two in $J(C)$, where $C$ is the ramification curve defined by $S$, or to an even or odd theta characteristic on $C$.
-These results were in in a sense anticipated in the papers \cite{IOOV17}, \cite{Sk17} where the restriction map $\Pic(S)\rightarrow \Pic(C)$ is studied in relation to $\Br(S)_2$.
+These results were in a sense anticipated in the papers \cite{IOOV17}, \cite{Sk17} where the restriction map $\Pic(S)\rightarrow \Pic(C)$ is studied in relation to $\Br(S)_2$.

 \